HL7/fhir-medmorph/input/pagecontent/provisioning.md

 * The HDEA SHALL be capable of processing FHIR Path Expressions to evaluate Conditions which are specified as part of the PlanDefinition.action.condition elements

 * The HDEA SHALL implement the ability to process action dependencies specified via the PlanDefinition.action.relatedAction elements.
-Typical implementations will build a graph or a tree structure that can be used to identify dependencies between actions.
+Typical implementations will build a graph or a tree structure to identify dependencies between actions.

 * The HDEA SHALL be capable of scheduling jobs based on timing offsets specified in the PlanDefinition.action.timing and PlanDefinition.action.relationAction.offsetDuration elements.